rifsxd/RXD-MODPACK-PROJ/src/src-patch/README!.txt

 // RXD - Patch - RXD - MODPACK // Very Important To Install If Using RXD - MODPACK //

-| Current.Version.Date --> 21.12.22
+| Current.Version.Date --> 04.01.23

-|| Needs to be installed in the World of Tanks Blitz Game Folder /Data/ (PC) or /Packs/ (ANDROID)

-|| APK to be installed through Android Package Installer

-|| EXE needs to be placed and replaced in World of Tanks Blitz game folder
+|| Mobile - "packs" folder needs to be installed in ( Android/data/net.wargaming.wot.blitz/files ) or ( Android/data/com.tanksblitz/files ) - replace existing files if asked.

+|| PC - "packs" folder needs to be installed in ( This PC/Documents ) - replace existing files if asked.